Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Gauge field part of the action integral

 The second action partition ${\cal A}_A^{\rm II}$ pertains to $F^{23}=-B^1$, $F^{31}$=$-B^2$, $F^{01}$=$-E^1$, $F^{02}$=$-E^2$ which are the magnetic and electric field components lying on the transverse $\{x^1,x^2\}$ plane, and they participate directly in the transverse confinement of the quarks and the transverse gauge fields on the transverse plane.

-Subsequent to the creation of the quark and the antiquark valence particles, the quark and the antiquark will execute their longitudinal yo-yo motion.
-In the proposed model in the stretch (2+1)D configuration with the gauge fields that are copies of the gauge field configuration of the initial quark and antiquark transverse plaquettes, the transverse confinement of the gauge field will likely be retained.
+In the proposed model in the stretch (2+1)D configuration with the gauge fields that are copies of the gauge field configuration of the initial quark and antiquark transverse plaquettes, the transverse confinement of the gauge field will likely be retained so that the system may be idealized as a one dimensional string for which the Schwinger longitudinal confinement may be effective to bring about the longitudinal confinement of the quark and the antiquark.

 There is the third partition ${\cal A}_A^{\rm III}$ pertaining to the action integral involving the gauge fields $F^{03}$.
 Such a gauge field participates in longitudinal dynamics with a linear interaction between the quark and the antiquark in the form of a string.
 It is the essential ingredient in Schwinger's longitudinal confinement of opposite charges in QED in (1+1)D. As Schwinger's confinement of a pair of opposite massless charges occur irrespective of the strength of coupling constant, we expect that it will be the dominant driving force for longitudinal confinement.
-For this reason, in our consideration of the question of longitudinal confinement, it will be reasonable to treat ${\cal A}_A^{\rm I}$ as the dominant action and ${\cal A}_A^{\rm I}$ and ${\cal A}_A^{\rm II}$ as perturbations.
-In a similar manner, it is just as reasonable in the investigation of transverse confinement to treat ${\cal A}_A^{\rm I}$ and ${\cal A}_A^{\rm II}$ as the dominant action and ${\cal A}_A^{\rm III}$ as a perturbation.
+In the consideration of the question of longitudinal confinement, the ${\cal A}_A^{\rm I}$ and ${\cal A}_A^{\rm II}$ pertain to the quark-gluon part of the condensate.